desmondlzy/desmondlzy.github.io/index.md

 ### Side Projects

-I like to on personal projects on the side, for the maximized freedom I have to 'hack' (~~break things without getting burned~~;
+I like to work on personal projects on the side, for the maximized freedom there I have to 'hack' (~~break things without getting burned~~;
 ~~write no documentation~~; have great fun when they land).
-Check them out through the links and please consider to give a star if you find one of them interesting.
+Check them out through the links and please consider to give a star if you find any one of them interesting.

 - [TimeWalk][timewalk-core]: Get your coding metrics!
 An extensible coding statistics tracking engine.
 [VSCode plugin][timewalk-vscode] available!
 - [Slurmmy][slurmmy-github]: Scripts that automate slurm jobs submission, easing the process of training machine learning models. [blog post][slurmmy-intro-en]